-Prerequisites: BMI 5300, BMI 5310, and BMI 5311
+3 semester credit hours Lecture contact hours: 2; Lab contact hours: 3 Classroom instruction Prerequisites: BMI 5300, BMI 5310, and BMI 5311 Required for PhD students

 This course introduces a variety of significant theories, frameworks and models that are relevant to biomedical informatics knowledge and research.
 Students will explore these through exploration of methods and application papers.
 By the end of the semester students will be able to identify theories, frameworks and models that are applicable to their doctoral research.